What to watch on Netflix and ShowMax this weekend

-Whether you’re into fast-paced action films, thrilling dramas, or stand-up comedy, the latest shows on South Africa’s streaming services offer a bit of everything.
+The amount of new content on South Africa’s streaming services is sure to keep you busy this weekend.

+Romantic comedies, documentaries, action films, and drama series, ShowMax and Netflix South Africa have it all.

-Check out the latest shows you can watch on Netflix South Africa and ShowMax this weekend.
+Check out the latest shows you can watch on Netflix South Africa and ShowMax below.

 IMDb: 7.7